 Long running queries – how to identify and tune them

-When analysing logs, long running queries are something most of us have experienced.
+When analysing logs, long running queries are common Maximo buzz kills that most of us have experienced.
 Sometimes users can run poor queries, oblivious of the impact it can have on the system.
 Fortunately, there are some properties available in Maximo to tackle this.

 Maximo provides configurable system properties that determine how long queries can run.
 A control is provided in the user interface so you can cancel your own queries before a configured timeout property cancels them.
 These configurable attributes are set in the System Properties application.